airladon/FigureOne/docs/README.md

     },
   },
 );
-const p = diagram.getElement('p');
+const p = figure.getElement('p');
 ```

 ### Animation Examples

 Let's create a simple animation.
-Start by defining a diagram and retrieving the element to animate by creating the boilerplate files [above][1153].
+Start by defining a figure and retrieving the element to animate by creating the boilerplate files [above][1153].

 A [PositionAnimationStep][496] can be created to translate the shape, and a [RotationAnimationStep][499] to rotate it